zolll23/DI/README.md

 Dependency Injection pattern implementation PSR-11 (Psr\Container\ContainerInterface) for PHP 8.x

 To specify the classes for which this pattern can be applied, attributes are used, support for which was added to PHP 8.
+This implementation allows you to fully control for which classes you can apply DI, just like Angular or NestJS does.

 **Install**